 Rashad Weaver’s career-best senior season

 Finally fulfilling his desire, the aspiring first-round pick declared for the 2021 NFL Draft, and accepted an invite to the Reese’s Senior Bowl.
-There, he’ll aim to keep his journey going.
+There, he was able to keep his journey going.

 Analyzing Rashad Weaver’s NFL Draft profile

-At 6-foot-5, 270 pounds, Weaver’s size automatically stands out.
-He’s a dense defensive end with overwhelming length, and his length gives him a great deal of natural leverage, both in pass and run defense.
+At around 6-foot-5, 260 pounds, Weaver’s size automatically stands out.
+He’s a dense defensive end with exceptional length, and his length gives him a great deal of natural leverage, both in pass and run defense.
 Weaver also knows how to use his length to win, a quality that separates him from a lot of other defensive ends.

 Weaver has one of the best detailed pass-rush arsenals in the 2021 NFL Draft, and he combines it with his stellar length.
 The Pittsburgh EDGE brings fast, heavy hands on every snap.
 Whether it’s a swipe or a club or a punch, he has the amped-up style and violent rushing attitude to utilize his moves effectively.
 Weaver also brings a ton of juice on his first step, and he does well to convert whatever speed he generates into power.